 Students must report to school within seven (7) days after arriving in the U.S. or the I-20 will be void.
-An F-1 student must remain in attendance at the university that issued the I-20 form a minimum of one quarter before transferring to another school.
-A student wishing to transfer at the end of a quarter must apply during that quarter since the U.S. Citizenship and Immigration Services (USCIS) requires sixty (60) days approval before the transfer.
+An F-1 student must remain in attendance at the university that issued the I-20 form for a minimum of one quarter before transferring to another school.